martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/rendering_basics.md

 	- A shader is run once every time a ray hits a face of a mesh
 		- The resulting "Fragment" data is used to color the corresponding pixel
 		- If the alpha value is less than 1, the ray is cast further and the resulting color is mixed with the first color to create a transparency effect
-	- Inputs to the shader can come from the object itself (like its position in the world), mesh data (like the UV coordinates of the currently shaded point) or custom shader parameters like colors, floats, textures, etc.
 	- Nodes represent operations that can be applied to data
 		- Nodes have input and output sockets with associated data types (similar to parameters and return values of methods)
+		- Connecting an output socket of one node with an input socket of another node causes data to be transferred from the first node to the second
+		- The output nodes only have input sockets and there are input nodes that only have output sockets
+			- Some input nodes may also have input sockets for parameters
+		- Inputs to the shader can come from the object itself (like its position in the world), mesh data (like the UV coordinates of the currently shaded point) or custom shader parameters like colors, floats, textures, etc.
+	- The "Vertex" component of a shader can be used to modify the visible geometry of the object
+		- The mesh data is not changed but the vectors returned by the shader are used to displace vertices and change their normals and tangents (affecting how light is reflected on the surface)
+		- We use the displacement feature to implement animations in some cases
 	- *Maybe create a page explaining some of the shaders (like hexagon expansion)*